Just how bad is it for the middle class? Take a look at these two numbers. Key Quote: “The...

 Ai-jen Poo, Director of the National Domestic Workers Alliance, has been organizing immigrant women workers since 1996.
 In 2000 she helped start Domestic Workers United, the New York based organization that spearheaded the successful passage of the state’s historic Domestic Workers Bill of Rights in 2010.
 In 2007, DWU helped organize the first national domestic workers convening, out of which the National Domestic Workers Alliance was formed.
 Ai-jen also serves on the Board of Directors of Momsrising.org, National Jobs with Justice, and the National Committee for Responsive Philanthropy.

-Rinku Sen is the President and Executive Director of the Applied Research Center (ARC) and the publisher of Colorlines.com.
+Rinku Sen is the President and Executive Director of Race Forward: The Center for Racial Justice (formerly the Applied Research Center) and the publisher of Colorlines.com.
 A leading figure in the racial justice movement, Rinku has positioned ARC as a national home for media, research and activism on these issues.
 Rinku is the Chair of the Media Consortium, the Vice Chair of the Schott Foundation for Public Education, and a board member of the Philanthropic Initiative for Racial Equity and the Restaurant Opportunities Centers United.

 Barbara Ellen Smith